mokolodi1/MedBook_/dev-ops/README.md

 ## Migrations

-Migrations are one-off Javascript code to update mongo objects to a new schema.
-Generally speaking, they should be run only when MedBook is offline (when all the docker containers have been stopped).
+Migrations are one-off pieces of Javascript code which update mongo objects to a new schema.
+They should be run only when MedBook is offline (when all the docker containers have been stopped).

 To run a migration:
 ```sh